Your Social Prescriber can work with you to identify your non-medical needs and support you in accessing the right services for you.

 Alternatively, you can speak to one of the GP’s in an appointment to ask them for more information on this and if they can refer you on to the social prescriber to help you talk about the issue you are facing and find you the right help.

-The eligibility criteria for the Social Prescriber is anyone 18+ who is registered in any of the six surgeries on the back of this leaflet, who may need help and support in a particular area.
+The eligibility criteria for the Social Prescriber is anyone 18+ who is registered at our surgery, who may need help and support in a particular area.